sithmel/Do-androids-dream-of-electric-duck/README.md

 asyncIterators are similar but its next method returns a Promise that once resolved returns the same kind of objects.

-Both iterator/asyncIterator can implement optional methods such as throw/return.
-We will have a look at return in a few paragraphs/slides.
+Both iterator/asyncIterator can implement other optional methods.
+We will have a look at them later.
 ---
 #### get iterator
 ```js